The Valley Difference

 Safe Escape Video

-Valley Storm Shelters™ provided a live demonstration of their underground or flush-mount shelter.
+Valley Storm Shelters™ provided a live demonstration of their underground garage storm shelter.
 The shelter was first installed and cemented into place with up to 6 inches of cement on all sides and the bottom.

 Normally the sliding lid is used for entering and exiting the shelter, sliding neatly under the emergency lid.
-However, one of the greatest potential hazards of an in-ground storm shelter is being trapped by falling debris.
-The Valley Storm Shelters™ flush mount shelter's hydraulic escape system can easily move up to twelve thousand pounds of debris to open its pivoting emergency exit lid.
-This video demonstrates several types of debris being moved by the lid which is made from three eighths inch solid plate steel, fifty percent thicker than anything else currently on the market.
+However, one of the greatest potential hazards of an underground storm shelter is being trapped by falling debris.
+The Valley Storm Shelters™ underground garage shelter's hydraulic escape system can easily move up to twelve thousand pounds of debris to open its pivoting emergency exit lid.
+This video demonstrates several types of debris being moved by the lid which is made from three-eighths inch solid plate steel, fifty percent thicker than anything else currently on the market.
 It was thoroughly tested by the Texas Tech Wind Science and Engineering Research Center as seen in the second half of the video.

 Direct Hit Video